 Aoi (青い) vs Midori (緑): Is It Blue or Green?

 When you’ve just started to learn Japanese, you might notice this: the Japanese adjective for blue and green is the same: あおい (or 青い).
-Even in modern times, the word “aoi” is used to describe objects that are, well, green.
+Even in modern times, the word “Aoi” is used to describe objects that are green.
 For example, the word green light or green apple uses the kanji 青: 青信号 (aoshingou) and 青りんご (aoringo).

 This is where the confusion starts.
-Just recently (as recent as about 100 years ago, of course), the Japanese language was introduced to use another word for “green”, which is midori (みどり・緑).
-While every country has its own take of how they want colors to be described, colors in Japanese are used differently depending on their parts of speech.
+Just recently (about 100 years ago, of course), the Japanese language was introduced to use another word for “green,” midori (みどり・緑).
+While every country has its own take on how it wants colors to be described, colors in Japanese are used differently depending on their parts of speech.

 Keep in mind that あお (青) is a noun, while あおい (青い) is an adjective as we will be referring to them both.